Washboard abs and a chiseled jaw are a draw, but a recent study suggests it may be a man’s healthy immune system that really turns women on.

 “The very fact that you’re able to stay alive with this handicap means that the female choosing you is getting a high-quality mate,” says Anthony Little, Ph.D., a research fellow at the University of Stirling, in the United Kingdom, who did not participate in the new research but has studied how human faces communicate information.

-Being handsome isn’t exactly a handicap in the way that having a head full of antlers is, but human mating still involves attention to good looks, appearance and other aspects of fine plumage.
+Being handsome isn’t precisely a handicap in the way that having a head full of antlers is, but human mating still involves attention to good looks, appearance and other aspects of beautiful plumage.

 - The Effects of Parenthood Upon Testosterone Levels - April 22nd, 2019